p-lau/rhythm-game/src/posts/game-treatment.md

 Gavin Taylor|Environmental Artist, Game Designer|[gtaylor@wpi.edu](mailto:gtaylor@wpi.edu)
 ***
 ## Elevator Pitch
-Protect your camp friends from what lurks at night... by play this this rhythm arcade hack-'n-bash RPG game!
+Protect your camp friends from what lurks at night... by playing this rhythm arcade hack-'n-bash RPG game!
 Play as a musician and stir away your fear!
 ***
 ## Detailed Description
 ### Setting